zaellis/Battery_Test_Rig/README.md

 5. Repeat steps 2-4 except at C/30 charge and until Vmax is reached
 ### Coulombic Efficiency Tests

 Comes from OCV Test data.
-Measures the amount of charge put into the battery vs. what was taken out to determine overall efficiency see [Math -> Determination of Coulombic Efficiency and Derivation of Equations](#determination-of-coulombic-efficiency-and-derivation-of-equations)
+Measures the amount of charge put into the battery vs. what was taken out to determine overall efficiency see [Math](#determination-of-coulombic-efficiency-and-derivation-of-equations)

 ### Hysteresis tests